Back to Apple Guides

 Enable Enhanced HDMI

 Open TV settings and locate HDMI input options.
-Enable enhanced, HDMI Deep Color, or similar bandwidth toggle on the port used by the Apple TV.
+Enable improved, HDMI Deep Color, or similar bandwidth toggle on the port used by the Apple TV.
 Without this mode, TVs often cap the port at 60Hz regardless of the source capability or connected cable.

 3